group of young people talking

 Communicating with young people

-Qualitative market research agencies can struggle when it comes to communicating with young people and conducting market research with millennials and Gen Z. For starters, they have proven to be an elusive group: they live in a world of continuous updates and are easily distracted.
+Qualitative market research agencies can struggle when it comes to communicating with young people and conducting market research with Gen Z and Gen Alpha.
+For starters, they have proven to be an elusive group: they live in a world of continuous updates and are easily distracted.
 They live and share their lives on the go, they want information instantly - and if they don’t get it they will move on just as fast.
 However, despite all of that, it’s essential that market researchers understand the lifestyle, habits and behaviours of young people.
 Here’s how:

 The importance of digital